 Apply directly to the University if you live outside the UK/EU.

-The shortage of teachers in design and technology in secondary schools ensures that graduates from this course can expect good job prospects and rapid career progression.
-On qualification, you may apply for teaching posts both within and outside Wales.
+The shortage of secondary school teachers in design and technology ensures that graduates from this teacher training course can expect good job prospects and rapid career progression.
+We have an established reputation for the quality of our training, and this has been recognised by secondary schools.
+On qualification, you may apply for posts as a secondary school teacher both in and outside the UK as this teaching qualification is recognised internationally.

 As a USW student, you will have access to advice from the Careers and Employability Service throughout your studies and after you graduate.